bytefish/bytefish.de/blog/excel_xml_export.md

 Does this method have its shortcomings?
 Oh yes, of course!
 What about repeating fields?
 Nested elements?
 What if I do not have Microsoft Excel on the server?
-What if I have no control over the incoming Excel sheets and can not apply an XML map?
+What if I have no control over the incoming Excel sheets and can not apply an XML mapping?
 What if my data is huge and the XML string blows up?

 But anyway.